dotnet/docs/docs/architecture/modernize-desktop/deploy-modern-applications.md

 #### Network optimization

 MSIX detects the differences on the files at the byte block level enabling a feature called differential updates.
-What this means it that only the updated byte blocks are downloaded on application updates.
+What this means is that only the updated byte blocks are downloaded on application updates.

 ![A diagram that shows how MSIX manages differential updates](./media/deploying-modern-desktop-applications/msix-managing-updates.png)